geofizx/Signal-Processing/README.md

 ####Implemented Methods####

-    replaceNullData - method for simple replacement of a single known amplitude from input series (e.g., known error codes)

-    despikeSeries - method for adaptive despiking with minimal distortion using Savitsky-Golay filtering, Otsu's method for thresholding, and interpolation for spike data replacement.
+    replaceNullData - method for simple replacement of a single known amplitude from input series (e.g., known error codes) If actual NaN value replacement is desired, then set options = {'value': 'NaN'} for this method. despikeSeries - method for adaptive despiking with minimal distortion using Savitsky-Golay filtering, Otsu's method for thresholding, and interpolation for spike data replacement.
 Threshold seeks to maximize inter-class variance between "spike" class and "normal" class.
 Adapted from Feuerstein et al.